 Every Tuesday, the Chapel is open from 10 AM to 6 PM to provide everyone a quiet place to pray.
 Special prayer cards are prepared ahead of time and made available in the Chapel during these hours; everyone who comes by is asked to sign the cards, which are then mailed to those for whom we have received prayer requests, to let them know that our church family is praying for them.
 For more information on this ministry, contact Mary Helen Israel

 Following Sunday worship services, the altar flowers are normally divided into smaller arrangements, which are then delivered to people who are in hospitals, or home-bound, or in nursing homes, or to those who need a little extra tender loving care to brighten their day.
-If you would like to participate in this special ministry, please contact Ethel Tracy.
+If you would like to participate in this special ministry, please contact the church office.

 Some people give casseroles, bake bread and cookies or send flowers; our ministry makes prayer shawls and pocket squares and gives them to people in the hospital and those at home who need to feel God's loving arms around them.
 The pocket squares (4" squares) are sometimes sent in care packages and given to our young people at they prepare to do a week of service or go off to college.